AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

       count_dict[key] = (newHours, 1)
 ```

-Now we convert the dictionary into a new dataframe by first converting it into an array, then casting it.
+Now we convert the dictionary into a new data frame by first converting it into an array, then casting it.

 ```python
 newDF = [ [key,count_dict[key][0]] for key in count_dict.keys() ]